seandenigris/XML-Parser/repository/XML-Parser.package/XMLXmlDeclarationWriter.class/README.md

-This class generates <?xml ...?> declaration.
+This class generates <?xml ...?> declarations.